 How can I join the Knights of Saint Andrew?

 To join simply fill out a petition, and pay the necessary fees to the KSA Secretary.
 Petitions are available from the Valley office or simply ask any KSA member for assistance.
 Once your petition and fees have been received, you are eligible for the full rights, responsibilities, and honors of the Order.
 Once the Valley office notifies the Knight Commander and/or Secretary of your membership, you will receive a message with how to get started in the Order.

 Petitions are available for download here, or in the Minneapolis Valley office.
 You must be a 32° Master of the Royal Secret and current member in good standing of the Minneapolis Valley to be eligible.

-Knights of Saint Andrew Minneapolis Valley
+Officers for the Knights of Saint Andrew Minneapolis Valley